System-Verification-Lab/compact-parallel-hash-tables/ARTIFACT.md

 times (of which the first is always discarded as warmup).

-The figures in the manuscript were generated on an RTX 4090 with 10 measurements, each measurement consisting of 6 runs per benchmark.
-A full benchmark would take hours.
+The figures in the manuscript were generated on an RTX 4090 with 10 measurements, each measurement consisting of 3 runs per benchmark.

-For this artifact submission, the number of measurements and runs is set to 3 to reduce the runtime.
 The number of measurements can be controlled via the `N_MEASUREMENTS` variable in `benchmark/benchmarks.sh` (via a command-line argument to the `rates` benchmark runner).
 The `N_RUNS` constant in `benchmarks/benchmarks.cu` can be used to control the number of runs (and the project needs to be recompiled afterwards with `meson compile -C release`).
-With `N_RUNS` set to 6, the exact same benchmark as run on our RTX 4090 for the manuscript can then be performed with
+The exact same benchmark as run on our RTX 4090 for the manuscript can be performed with

 ```
 ./benchmarks/benchmarks.sh manuscript